 2. Encouraging entrepreneurship through design education

-From my perspective, product designers possess a great deal of skills which are pretty crucial for entrepreneurship as a whole.
-If we focus on the product innovation, we will always have the capability to strive in a constantly changing market.
+From my perspective, product designers possess plenty of skills which are pretty crucial for entrepreneurship as a whole.
+If we focus on product innovation, we will always have the capability to strive in a constantly changing market.
 The constantly changing society, as we know it, is the fuel of innovation.
 I was, for some years, a commercial product designer.
-I have experienced first-hand, working in companies which oversaw the environmental impacts that they made, whether they be from before production, during manufacturing process and after the end-life of their products.
+I have experienced first-hand, working in companies which oversaw the environmental impacts that they made, whether they be from before production, during the manufacturing process and after the end-life of their products.

 I simply could not bear to share the blame anymore for the further destruction of our natural world.
 Based on this, I decided to enter the academic world, in order to influence a liege of product-designer-in-the-making to be more environmentally responsible.
 It is my aim, that when these future product designers learn the reality of giant industries and see how unsustainable and environmentally damaging they operate, they already have the necessary set of skills which they needed to start their own business and a clear picture on how to do it differently.

 3. Making use of local potential and an example of giving back

 Another case came from alumni of my former design school.
 He was a small farmer boy from a small village near Temanggung in the middle of the island of Java.
 He is quite proud yet humbled of his rural upcoming.
 Moving to a rather big city to receive his education did not simply turn him to chase for material glory and fame, but rather open up his horizon to what is truly essential to living.
 So, instead of shooting for the stars, he returns to his village in the countryside and starts his own business.
 After observing the local material and human resources available in the area, he generated a huge amount of impact in the region.
 Local resources are easily utilized and in turn, hundreds of jobs are created.
 This is one prime example of how entrepreneurship could give back to society.

 Making use of local resources and manpower available in the region